-The staff pointed out in the April 24th report that the Council could consider two strategies to help the City better meet the response time performance measure.
+The staff pointed out in the April 24th report that the Council could consider three strategies to help the City provide improved emergency service delivery.

 First, when making LUPP and zoning decisions, the City Council could give more consideration locating high density residential and assisted living/retirement communities closer to the urban core.
 However, there was no indication from our survey that other cities have adopted this land use approach.